Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: Introduction

-While the early studies provide a glimpse of the potential of optimizing the communication design for FL, the important issue of \emph{noisy communications for both uplink} (clients send local models to the parameter server) \emph{and downlink} (server sends global model to clients) have not been well investigated.
-In particular, it is often taken for granted that standard communication techniques can be directly applied to FL.
-We show in this paper that this can be highly suboptimal because they are mostly designed for independent and identically distributed (IID) sources (over time), while the communicated local and global models in both communication directions of FL represent a long-term process consisting of many progressive rounds of model updating that collectively determine the final learning outcome.
-Channel noise or bit/packet error rates cannot be directly translated to the ultimate ML model accuracy and convergence rate.
-It is thus important to rethink the communication designs in both uplink and downlink that cater to the unique characteristics of FL.
+While the early studies provide a glimpse of the potential of optimizing the communication design for FL, the important and more practical issue of noisy communications for {both uplink} (clients send local models to the parameter server) {and downlink} (server sends global model to clients) has not been well investigated.
+Analytically speaking, a joint consideration of both noisy uplink and downlink complicates the convergence analysis because of \emph{noise propagation} in both directions of every communication round.
+Furthermore, all of these noisy uplink and downlink communications collectively determine the final learning performance, which requires a holistic design and analysis.